CHT2520-web-prog/intro-to-laravel/basic_CRUD_using_Laravel.md

   >   - Save the file.
   >   - Restart Apache and try again to create the Laravel project.

+  > On a Mac you might get problems with the permissions on the storage folder in the film-app folder.
+Change the permissions on this folder to allow read and write access for everyone.
 - Once Composer has finished setting up your Laravel project, you can then close the shell window.

 - Open the Laravel project folder in VS Code.
 You should see lots of folders and files in the explorer panel (The top one should be _App_).